01-edu/Branch-AI/piscine/week02/day03/ex05/README.md

 # Exercise 5 Categorical variables

 The goal of this exercise is to learn how to deal with Categorical variables with Ordinal Encoder, Label Encoder and One Hot Encoder.
+For this exercice I strongly suggest to use a recent version of `sklearn >= 0.24.1` to avoid issues with the Ordinal Encoder.

 Preliminary: